fggo/html/README.md

 ```

 ### Hiding boxes
-hide but unlike display:none; it leaves a space where the element would have been
+hide but unlike display:none; it leaves a space where the element would have been.

 ```css
 li{display:inline;